 In summer-fall of 2008 we achieved our dream of constructing a wonderful purpose-built building for the birds to live in.
 It's located in what used to be our sheep pasture, 150 feet from our house, overlooking a peaceful stream with oak trees along it.

 We built this to be as secure and as energy-efficient as possible.
 It's earth-sheltered on the north, east, and part of the west sides.
 The south wall is a six-inch thick 500 square foot passive solar collector.
 It's made of two layers of double-wall polycarbonate with a 6 inch space between them.
 The other walls are 10-inch poured concrete with oversized reinforcing bars.
 The attic insulation is 16 inches deep, and the heating system is in-floor radiant heat.
-We use an on-demand tankless water heater, and all of the lights are energy-efficient CFLs.
+We use an on-demand tankless water heater, and all of the lights are energy-efficient CFLs or LEDs.
 We have a generator for those nasty storms that are becoming more frequent here in the Midwest.
 The roof and ceiling are heavy-weight steel panels.

 Here's the area where the macaws live.
 There are cages for security when we're away and at night, and playgyms for everyone during the day.
 The ones who are flighted (that's most of them) are free to visit back and forth, and decide who to hang out with.

 About half the macaws live outside of cages fulltime.
 You can see the play areas down the middle of this section.
 The rest have playgyms on top of their cages, and during the day most doors are open.
 The door at the far end goes outside to the flight area.

 This is our area for educational displays....what parrots need, how to adopt, species identification, etc. We post our reports on placements, our finance sheets, etc here.
 It's also where we sell tshirts, caps, and books.